leahydc/best-egg-interview-challenge-2025/README.md

 - You may add additional data to the mocked API to demonstrate your project's capabilities, but preserve the core endpoints and structure
 - You'll walk through your implementation with us during the interview
 - You may be asked to implement additional enhancements during the inteview, be prepared to share your screen and work on your code

+## Notes From Dylan

+To anyone reading this at Best Egg, thank you so much for taking the time to review my code!
+I'm new to Python but I had a lot of fun making this project and learning a lot about Python basics along the way.
+I wanted to accomplish a little more as far as stretch goals go but I'm happy with where I ended up, and I hope that excitement/satisfaction comes through in the code!

+🥚🔥😊